iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > Battery life plummeted for me since installing.
 Once uninstalled (yesterday) I really see a difference.
 Otherwise, app was simple and straightforward.<br> :date: __2020-08-13 02:31:59__

-> I am trusting that this app doesn't exploit my private information.
-I have read enough to be only mildly certain!
-Three stars because I just don't know.
-I pray this is helpful to us all.<br> :date: __2020-08-12 22:37:48__

 #### 2-star reviews